 - Store the unused bait in an airtight jar away from children and pets.

-This combination of essential oils will get rid of ants in your house and prevent new ones from coming in.
+This combination of essential oils will eliminate ants in your house and prevent new ones from coming in.

-While the scent from these essential oils appeals to humans, it is disgusting to insects such as ants.
+While these essential oils’ scent appeals to humans, it is disgusting to insects such as ants.
 The scent is so powerful to keep ants at bay for a long time.

 Ingredients: Peppermint oil, Tea tree oil, and Clove oil